-The New West Partnership Trade Agreement (NWPTA) is an accord between the Governments of British Columbia, Alberta and Saskatchewan that creates Canada's largest, barrier-free, interprovincial market.
+The New West Partnership Trade Agreement (NWPTA) is an accord between the Governments of British Columbia, Alberta, Saskatchewan and Manitoba that creates Canada's largest, barrier-free, interprovincial market.

-Under the NWPTA, British Columbia, Alberta and Saskatchewan are the first jurisdictions to commit to full mutual recognition or reconciliation of rules that hinder the free movement of goods, services, investment, and people within Canada.
+Under the NWPTA, British Columbia, Alberta, Saskatchewan and Manitoba are the first jurisdictions in Canada to commit to full mutual recognition or reconciliation of their rules affecting trade, investment or labour mobility so as to remove barriers to the free movement of goods, services, investment, and people within and between the three provinces.
 The NWPTA builds on the Trade, Investment and Labour Mobility Agreement (TILMA) between British Columbia and Alberta and has the clarity Saskatchewan was seeking on public ownership of Crowns and the ability of municipalities to support economic development.

-The NWPTA comes into effect July 1, 2010 and will be fully implemented on July 1, 2013.
+The NWPTA came into effect July 1, 2010 and has been fully implemented since July 1, 2013.

-British Columbia, Alberta and Saskatchewan have also committed to:
+British Columbia, Alberta, Saskatchewan Manitoba have also committed to:

-- Avoid measures that operate to restrict or impair trade between or through their territories, or investment between them.
+- Avoid measures that operate to restrict or impair trade between or through their territories, or investment or labour mobility between them.

 - Mutually recognize or otherwise reconcile unnecessary differences in their standards and regulations.